bnguyen14/MemoryLog/README.md

 To execute MemoryLog, make sure you first have the program compiled, see the section on compilation if you didn't do this.

 	java memorylog.MemoryLog

+To run through questions in a SubjectTester file:

+	java memorylog.SubjectTester run <path/to/subject_file>

+To add questions to a subject file (This can be done manually but it's a bit faster this way.)
+This will start an interactive prompt that will ask you for questions and answers:

+	java memorylog.SubjectTester add <path/to/subject_file>

+To check for questions to complete in a subject file:

+	java memorylog.SubjectChecker

 To take a quiz that you've made: